lucasbarber78/restaurant-review-scraper-puppeteer/claude_memory/restaurant_review_scraper/core/ai_workflow.md

    - Identify open questions or issues to address in future sessions
    - Set priorities for the next development session

+## Approval Requirements

+Claude will always request explicit approval before:
+- Making any code changes
+- Updating NEXT_STEPS.md
+- Updating FUTURE_ENHANCEMENTS.md
+- Making any documentation updates
+- Implementing any solution

+The approval process requires an explicit "Yes" from you before proceeding with any changes.

+### Project Editing Guidelines

+Claude will:
+1. Only use GitHub Model Context Protocol tools for making changes to the project
+2. Never use the fileserver model context protocol tools unless specifically requested
+3. Make all edits directly in the GitHub repository, never to local files
+4. This workflow allows you to sync changes from GitHub to your local machine when ready

 ## Documentation Maintenance

 ### When to Update Documentation